hdracer/TpmForIOT/README.md

 - Distribution of a per-device secret (for example, a cloud API key)
 - Creation of a non-exportable general purpose assymetric key usable for message signing (or any PKI scenario).

+TpmForIoT uses the [TSS.CPP library from Microsoft Research](https://github.com/Microsoft/TSS.MSR/tree/master/TSS.CPP).
+On Linux, the [Intel TPM2.0-TSS resource manager](https://github.com/01org/TPM2.0-TSS/tree/master/resourcemgr) is assumed to be running (as root; using default ports) and the host TPM hierarchy auth values are all assumed to be "1234".

 Please see below for sample output from the command-line program.

 ```